markwylde/code-style/pages/09-dependencies.md

 5. **Question everything**: "Industry standard" means nothing

 Remember: The best dependency is no dependency.
 The second best is one you can understand, vendor, or replace.
 Everything else is technical debt you're adding to your project.

-Next, we'll explore practical patterns—how to build complex functionality from simple, composable functions.